GriffinMichalak/connect-4-ai/README.md

 python train_rl.py
 ```

-Trained models will be saved in the `CNN_models/` directory.
+Trained models will be saved in the `CNN_models/` directory

 ### Evaluating AI Performance
 Use the evaluation scripts to analyze AI performance: